 Popular holiday rental amenities in Clitheroe

 Above are the weather conditions for Clitheroe.
 On average, the warmest month is July.
-January is the coolest month, with average minimal temperature reaching 1°.
-The rainiest month is July while the driest month is September.
+January is the coolest month, with the average minimum temperature falling to 1°.
+The rainiest month is January, while the driest month is September.

 Explore historic Lancashire with a holiday home in Clitheroe